-WHAT CAN MOSHBODS’ TEAM RATINGS AND VeNUE PERFORMANCE VALUES TELL US ABOUT TEAMS’ CHANCES oF WInning?
+WHAT CAN MOSHBODS’ TEAM RATINGS AND VeNUE PERFORMANCE VALUES TELL US ABOUT TEAMS’ CHANCES oF WInning HOME-AND-AWAY GAMES ACROSS V/AFL HISTORY?

-For this analysis we'll ask a simple question: how do teams' winning rates vary with their MoSHBODS Offensive and Defensive Ratings and their Venue Performance Values, and how has the relationship varied from era to era?
+For this analysis we'll ask a simple question: how do teams' home-and-away game winning rates vary with their MoSHBODS Offensive and Defensive Ratings and their Venue Performance Values, and how has the relationship between victory and these values varied from era to era?

 THE DATA

-To investigate this, we'll split the entire history of the V/AFL up into 5-season eras (including a slightly longer inital 1897 to 1904 era) take the pre-game Offensive and Defensive ratings and Venue Performance Values of every team in every game and then fit a binary logit to the outcomes from the home team’s point of view.
+We have home-and-away game-by-game MoSHBODS data and game outcomes for the entire history of the V/AFL, which we'll split up into 5-season eras (including a slightly longer inital 1897 to 1904 era) with a view to ultimately taking the MoSHBODS pre-game Offensive and Defensive Ratings and Venue Performance Values of every team in every game and then fitting a binary logit to the outcomes from the home team’s point of view for each 5-season era.

-(Note, firstly, that determining home team status can be a vexed issue in the case of games played overseas or when a team sells a home game and so ends up playing at an away venue for a designated home game.
-For the most part, I believe I’ve used the AFL’s designation to determine home status, but the issue is deserving of further analysis.
-One day …
+(Note, firstly, that determining home team status can be a vexed issue in some games, for example those played overseas or those where a team sells a home game and so ends up playing at an away venue for a designated home game.
+For the most part, I believe I’ve used the AFL’s designation to determine home status, which will be laughably wrong in some instances, but is an issue deserving of further analysis on another day and is unlikely to materially distort the results here.

 Also note that, because I’m fitting binary logits, draws are problematic, so those games are excluded from the analysis).